 Pradip Raychaudhuri grew up in Calcutta, India.
 His grandfather influenced him in mathematics, working problems with him from an early age.
 His father inspired his interest in the Hindu religion, believing Hinduism and science were compatible.
 Raychaudhuri attended Albert Einstein College of Medicine of Yeshiva University, where he studied protein synthesis in Umadas Maitra's lab.
 Next, he accepted a postdoc in the Joseph R. Nevins lab at Rockefeller University, where he showed that E1A activates transcription factors by removing tumor suppressors.
 He discusses funding difficulties, grant writing, balancing clinical and basic science, and recent funding history.
 After three years as a postdoctoral fellow at Duke University Raychaudhuri accepted an assistant professorship at the University of Illinois College of Medicine; he has since received tenure.

-Harold J. Read describes his family background and his upbringing in Illinois, where he also earned his B.S. and M.A. from the University of Illinois but Read later relocated to the University of Pennsylvania where his Ph.D. research brought him into the area of metallurgy.
+Harold J. Read describes his family background and his upbringing in Illinois.
+He earned his BS and MA degrees from the University of Illinois, then relocated to the University of Pennsylvania where his PhD research brought him into the area of metallurgy.
 Read also worked for the Mellon Institute where his metal-work eventually led to equipment design and manufacturing prototypes for the Manhattan Project.
-Read was also greatly involved in the Electrochemical Society, eventually becoming its President while overlooking its publications.
+Read was also involved in the Electrochemical Society, eventually becoming its President while overseeing its publications.

-Elsa Reichmanis discusses her family's immigration to the United States and her childhood in Syracuse, New York, where she also obtained her B.S. and Ph.D. in chemistry from Syracuse University.
-Later, Reichmanis took a technical staff position at AT&T Bell Laboratories, which is currently known as Bell Labs, Lucent Technologies, and eventually she was promoted to director.
+Elsa Reichmanis discusses her family's immigration to the United States and her childhood in Syracuse, New York, where she also earned her BS and PhD in chemistry from Syracuse University.
+Later, Reichmanis took a technical staff position at AT&T Bell Laboratories (currently known as Bell Labs, Lucent Technologies), and eventually she was promoted to director.
 Reichmanis describes her work, which involves photonic research and deep-UV lithography, while also offering her views on Valerie J. Kuck's research on women in chemistry, the definition of innovation, and the future of chemistry.

-Karin M. Reinisch grew up in Massachusetts and attended Harvard University, where she majored in chemistry, liking to solve problems, but not liking labs.
-She had Maitland Jones and George Whitesides and worked in the Whitesides lab.
+Karin M. Reinisch grew up in Massachusetts and attended Harvard University, where she majored in chemistry.
+She studied under Maitland Jones and George Whitesides and worked in the Whitesides lab.
 She stayed at Harvard for graduate school; there she worked on methyltransferase in William Lipscomb's lab.
 Reinisch's thesis research became a paper for Cell.
 Reinisch then accepted a postdoc in Stephen Harrison's lab, where she worked on her reovirus project and published a paper in Nature.
 From there she accepted a position at Yale University.
 Reinisch describes developing her own lab, recruiting postdocs, and her current projects, as well as ethics classes, cultural differences, the future of membrane trafficking, women in science, and science education.

 Marilyn Resh attended Princeton University and under the aegis of Meredithe Applebury she did her senior thesis on the effects of light on rhodopsin.
 Resh earned her PhD at Harvard University, working on sodium-potassium ATPase in Guido Guidotti’s lab.
 Resh stayed at Harvard for postdoctoral work.
 Because the insulin receptor was becoming understood as a tyrosine kinase and possibly an oncogene, Resh switched fields into cancer research under Raymond Erikson.
 Resh’s project was studying membrane-binding properties.
 When she had finished her three-year grant and learned many new techniques from Erikson she took an assistant professorship at Princeton.
 She set up her lab with a technician and three students and stayed there for about four years.
 Resh is now at Memorial Sloan Kettering Cancer Center.
 Resh finds science fulfilling, exciting, flexible, demanding; but she also acknowledges publication and grant pressure; the need for a tough ego; science’s time-consuming nature.
 She likes the people and the cooperation in science.
 She discusses women in science, but refuses to accept gender as an excuse for failure.

-Francis O. Rice discusses his upbringing in England, his studies at Princeton, his teaching career at New York University, and his research and administrative activities at Johns Hopkins University and the Catholic University of America.
-Rice also recounts his theory on free radicals and assesses the place of science in Catholic universities and an explanation of the Laidler-ADX controversy of the mid 1950's.
+Francis O. Rice discusses his early days in England, his studies at Princeton, and his teaching at New York University.
+The interview elucidates Rice’s teaching, research, and administrative activities at the Johns Hopkins university and the Catholic University of America.
+Of central concern is Rice’s theory of free radicals.
+Mrs. Katherine Rice contributes to the interview by discussing her husband’s professional activities and remembering several of his closest colleagues.
+The interview concludes with an appraisal of the place of science in Catholic universities and an explanation of the Laidler-ADX controversy of the mid-1950s.